-(Note) \This table is an outline of Appended Table 2 provided in the revised Building Standards Act, which does not cover all the restrictions. \ wholesale markets, crematoriums, slaughterhouses, sewage treatment plants, garbage incineration plants, etc. are separately stipulated in the city planning area, such as in the need of city planning decisions.
+(Note) \This table is an outline of Appended Table 2 provided in the revised Building Standards Act, which does not cover all the restrictions.

+\ wholesale markets, crematoriums, slaughterhouses, sewage treatment plants, garbage incineration plants, etc. are separately stipulated in the city planning area, such as the need for city planning decisions.